awez/amirrajan.github.com/a-dark-room/index.md

 >Hey thanks!
 I sure will.
 I left a positive review in the App Store.
 I found this game on reddit.
 I highly recommend creating a user account and posting something like "great iOS game, free downloads for the first 5 commenters".
 In the description write please leave review and comment for download.
 Those people usually will help generate your sales.
 I found a post about this game in r/gaming.
 Good luck and thank you for answering my emails.
 I really thought the game was busted.
 Lol

 I ended up putting a more assertive message about gathering wood to progress the storyline within the game.
-In version 1.4, when you stoke the fire (and there is a story line element that needs to be dealt with).
+In version 1.4, when you stoke the fire (and there is a storyline element that needs to be dealt with).
 You get a small message "need to gather wood, the forest beckons".
 This will hopefully help guide future gamers.

 **Feb 5, 2014: Promo Code Give Away on Reddit**

 I'm burning through my promo codes at this point.
-The Apple Vis approach to giving away promo codes.
-Leads to a much deeper connection with the fans of the game.
-It's meaningful and I enjoy hearing all the good conversations.
+The Apple Vis approach to giving away promo codes leads to a much deeper connection with the fans of the game.
+It's meaningful and I enjoy having all the good conversations.
 I ran a couple of promo code giveaways on Reddit.

-Downloads spiked to 40 that day.
+Downloads spiked to 40 those days.

 **Feb 7, 2014: A Hail Mary To Cara Ellison**

 I was down to my last 15 codes.
-I Reached out to Cara Ellison on Twitter about getting A Dark Room in front of people that may write about it.
+I reached out to Cara Ellison on Twitter about getting A Dark Room in front of people that may write about it.
 Being the awesome person she is, she replied.
 I sent over 6 promo codes.
 The frustrating thing about promo codes is that I don't know if they've been redeemed.
 I know Cara is extremely busy, and she probably gets many, many emails from people trying to pitch her games.
 I'm just glad that I have someone that can advocate for me.
 She continues to be a ray of hope for A Dark Room.
 Unsolicited mentions of the game and always responds to my emails.
-Thank you, thank you Cara.
+Thank you... thank you Cara.

 **Feb 11, 2014: A Hail Mary to Brandon Boyer**

 I'm getting more cautions at this point (I'm down to 9 codes).
-I'm scouring Twitter for connections, people to reach out to.
-People that may respond. @Kotaku follows only 41 people and is followed by over 300 thousand.
-A fairly curated list of followers.
+I'm scouring Twitter for connections... people to reach out to... people that may respond. @Kotaku follows only 41 people and is followed by over three hundred thousand.
+It looks like the people Kotaku is following is fairly exclusive.

-There were two people on this list that I had hopes in responding: Leigh Alexander (@leighalexander) and Brandon Boyer (@brandonnn).
+There were two people on this list that I had hopes would respond: Leigh Alexander (@leighalexander) and Brandon Boyer (@brandonnn).
 Both had a large number of followers and (based on their profiles) are receptive to indie developers.
 Brandon Boyer and Cara Ellison follow each other.
-Leigh Alexander and Maddy Myers follow each other.... is this borderline stalking? ...
+Leigh Alexander (someone I've interacted with before) and Maddy Myers follow each other.... is this borderline stalking? ...
 XD

 I end up emailing Brandon Boyer.
 I tried not to send him a wall of text (it happened anyways).
 But Brandon replied after a few days (yay!).
 I sent over a promo code.
 Now I just have to wait T_T.